-Currently, I am heading the Executive Office of FuseNet, the European Fusion Education Network.
+For some years, I headed the Executive Office of FuseNet, the European Fusion Education Network.
 This is an international community, with member organisations all over Europe.
 We aim to stimulate fusion education and make it accessible to everyone on our mission to realise fusion energy.
 Also, I have spent a while in the Programme Management Unit of EUROfusion, coordinating training and education and inititating policy on knowledge management.

-Also, I am again active in research, about the socio- and techno-economics of energy technologies.
+Also, remained active in research, on the socio- and techno-economics of energy technologies.
 Especially fusion.
 We ask ourselves the question: how would fusion do in the commercial uptake?
 What are economic barriers to the penetration of fusion energy in future societies?
 And how do we maintain and pass on the knowledge and skills to the designers and artisans?